leslylopez43/VenueDjango/README.md

 Boking with avalilable calendare Date
 ![Ariel Logo](/media/products/checkup_with_calendar.webp)

+### Making Payments

+To make payments for your bookings, follow these steps:

+After confirming your booking details, you will be directed to the payment page.
+Choose your preferred payment method (credit card, PayPal, etc.).
+Enter your payment information as prompted.
+Review the payment summary and click "Submit" or "Pay Now."

 ![Ariel Logo](/media/products/email_will_receibe.webp)

+### Receiving Invoices and Confirmations

+After completing your booking and payment, you will receive the following by email:

 after filling the form and  making the payment As a Cutomer I will receibe the automated Email confirmation.
 ![Ariel Logo](/media/products/email_confirmation.webp)

+#### Confirmation Email: You will receive an email confirming your booking details shortly after payment.
+This serves as your booking confirmation.
+Invoice Email: A separate email containing an invoice for your booking will be sent to you.

 ![Ariel Logo](/media/products/customer_confirmation_order.webp)

+#### Please make sure to check your email inbox and spam folder if you do not receive these emails within a reasonable time.
 ![Ariel Logo](/media/products/email_confirmation_sent.webp)